anabeto93/Micro-Services-with-Lumen/readme.md

-# Microservices with Lumen
+# Lumen SOA / Microservices

- This is a part of a huge project I was building for a client.
- In this small example I have effectively explained and work with almost all the features of microsurvices architecture.
+This is a simple project developed and modified as a proof of concept of how to implement microservices with Laravel/Lumen.

+Credits of this project actually goes to [Indranil Samanta](https://github.com/code-architect) for the initial work done.
+Details of the initial project will be found at [Microservices with Lumen](https://github.com/code-architect/Microservices-with-Lumen)

- The Main system is __LumenApiGateway__ and the microservices are __LumenAuthorApi__ & __LumenBookApi__.
+ The Main system is __ApiGateway__ and the microservices are __AuthorApi__ & __BookApi__.
  I am using guzzle for consuming api and dusterio/lumen-passport for security.

 Also stopping direct access to the microservices, to access the microservies directly the client must pass some kind of token which is registered in the microservice.